speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 ## Overview

-There is enough material out there that covers the value of automated testing, the [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html), the [terrible test hourglass](https://testing.googleblog.com/2020/11/fixing-test-hourglass.html), so I wont preach here.
+There is enough material out there that covers the value of automated testing, the [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html), and the [terrible test hourglass](https://testing.googleblog.com/2020/11/fixing-test-hourglass.html), so I won't preach here.

-What I want to provide is a practical guide, on how to set up your Next.js app to included focussed component tests, for server and client rendered flavours.
+What I want to provide is a practical guide, on how to set up your Next.js app to include focused component tests, for server and client rendered flavours.

 Component tests, like standard unit tests, should be rapid and only test the target code, i.e. not any external dependencies.
-Like unit tests, they should avoid instigating things like network calls, database writes etc.
+Like unit tests, they should avoid instigating network calls, database writes, etc.

 In this article we are going to:

 - set up a simple, API-fed, client-side component in a new Next.js application
-- add Cypress and set up a component test
+- add Cypress, and set up a component test

 In subsequent articles we are going to build on this to: